Future-Secure-AI/microsoft-graph-tool/README.md

 ### List all sites

 ```
-microsoft-graph list-sites [--tenantId <tenantId>] [--clientId <clientId>] [--clientSecret <clientSecret>]
+microsoft-graph list-sites [search] [--tenantId <tenantId>] [--clientId <clientId>] [--clientSecret <clientSecret>]
 ```

-Lists all Microsoft 365 sites in your tenant.
+Lists all sites in your tenant, with an optional `search` string.
 If credentials are not provided as options, the tool will use the corresponding environment variables.

 ### List all drives in a site